yaminikota111/TATA-Data-Visualization-Empoering-Business-with--Effective-Insights/README.md

 Your video should be approximately 5 minutes in length.
 You can record your video in the browser or upload a video from your device below.

 Remember, this is not just a read out of your visuals, you’re presenting to the CEO and CMO and need to provide context for each scenario and how it relates to their questioning.

+Yamini here, and I'm eager to give you some information about your business.
+I appreciate you asking me the questions that are leading.
+It was helpful to see the kinds of insights you would anticipate from the data.
+I have every confidence that as you choose how to approach your upcoming business prospects, you will find the analysis to be persuasive and helpful.
+To begin with, let me reassure you that I have provided the most accurate and up-to-date analysis.
+After entering the data into my software, I removed any records with negative quantities and unit prices because doing so was necessary to provide useful analysis.
+Insights from task1:
+CEO has requested a revenue trend to determine whether retail sales are seasonal in response to your first question.
+The data show that there are several months throughout the year that experience significant growth.
+Statistics show that the first eight months of sales, from January to August, were extremely stable, with monthly revenue averaging $685K (six hundred eighty-five thousand US dollars).
+Beginning in September, when it increases by 40% over the previous month, revenue starts to rise.
+Up until November, when it increased to 1.5 million US dollars, the highest sum of the entire year, this pattern persisted.
+Unfortunately, no conclusions can be drawn from the data for December because there is not enough of it.
+Insights from task2:
+The second graph shows the top ten countries in terms of growth potential.
+The UK is not included in these statistics because it already has a high demand and I understand that you are more interested in countries where demand might increase.
+The data show that countries like the Netherlands, Ireland, Germany, and France have quite high income and unit sales.
+I would suggest focusing on these countries to ensure that actions are taken to further capture these markets.
+Insights from task3:
+The third study focused on the top 10 customers who have purchased the most products from the company.
+The statistics show that the top 10 consumer purchases don't differ all that much.
+The company does not rely solely on a small number of customers to generate revenue, as evidenced by the fact that the highest revenue-producing customer only spent 17% more than the second highest.
+This shows that consumers' negotiating power is constrained and that business conditions are favorable.
+Insights from task4:
+The map chart compares the locations that have generated the most income to those that have not.
+In addition to the UK, it is evident that countries like the Netherlands, Ireland, Germany, France, and Australia produce significant profits; therefore, the company should invest more in these countries to increase the demand for its products.
+The map also shows that only a small portion of sales take place in the American region, with the majority taking place in the European zone.
+Africa and Asia do not have markets for the products, along with Russia.
+With the implementation of a new strategy targeted at these areas, sales revenues and profitability may rise.